Information for Students and other Attendees

 • Do not bombard them with too many emails.

 Entering the raffle requires nothing more than engaging with some of the representatives at the Law Fair.
 All attendees will be given a raffle card when they check in - as you talk with law schools and the legal resource tables (LSAT, AccessLex, test prep companies, etc.) they will give you a sticker for your raffle card.
-Fill up the card (5 law schools and 2 resources) and turn it in!
+Fill up the card and turn it in to enter the raffle.
+Winners will be announced near the end of the Law Fair at 1:45pm - must be present to win!

 Whether you're coming from somewhere in Columbus or elsewhere across the state, use the following information to get to Ohio State's campus and the Ohio Union building.
 Parking is available in the Parking Garage - Ohio Union South facility, located immediately north of the Ohio Union.